© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman fort and later Romano-British settlement at Woodbury Farm is a scheduled monument protected by Historic England under reference 1011921.
 View the official record →

-Woodbury Farm is a Romano-British settlement site located in Devon that developed from an earlier Roman fort installation.
+Woodbury Farm is a Roman fort situated in Devon, England, dating to the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011921.

 Roman fort and later Romano-British settlement at Woodbury Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011921.